 The large-flowered white trillium garnered 1,733 votes to secure first place in the poll.
 The dwarf lake iris came in second with 1,479 votes.
 Following the dwarf lake iris were the Michigan lily, with 475 votes, wild lupine, with 386 votes, bloodroot, with 259 votes, and hepatica with 120 votes.

 While the large-flowered white trillium grows throughout eastern North America, the dwarf lake iris grows only in the Great Lakes area and most of the world's population of this iris is found within the borders of Michigan.
 The dwarf lake iris is considered threatened on the state and federal levels.

-The Michigan Wildflower Association did not react kindly to House Bill No. 4923 and called it "an outrageous power play by select environmental interests over the interests of the people of Michigan."
+The Wildflower Association of Michigan did not react kindly to House Bill No. 4923 and called it "an outrageous power play by select environmental interests over the interests of the people of Michigan."

-The following information is excerpted from the Michigan Compiled Laws, Chapter 2, Section 2.81.
+The following information was excerpted from the Michigan Compiled Laws, Chapter 2, Section 2.81.